 For 150 years, organisations approached communication in pretty much the same way.
 But it’s been mostly ineffective.
 In 2004, Anecdote started experimenting with a new story-based approach and people really got it.
 We now bring our story programs to companies in 28 countries and 11 languages.
 And we deliver these amazing programs virtually and face-to-face.

 “As one of the world’s best gaming companies, Electronic Arts is a story business.
 So it’s vital that our top leaders have the oral story skills to engage and inspire our people.

-Anecdote’s Storytelling for Leaders program blew us away.
+Anecdote’s Story-Powered Leadership program blew us away.
 It’s practical, engaging, and most importantly, it works.
 Our leaders were applying their new-found story skills right away, with immediate impact.”

 —Andy Billings, Electronic Arts